Funds: Advice from a lawyer

 In some cases, the only option is the secondary market.
 There, units can be sold prematurely.
 However, this usually means a relatively high loss compared to the original value.
 Closed-end fund investors also have no right to demand that the issuer redeem the units during the term.

 Due to the nature and structure of a closed-end fund, the investor also bears the entrepreneurial risk.
-It is not uncommon for this to be borne as well.
-The risks include:
+It is not uncommon for this risk to be borne.
+The risks include

-1. Insolvency of the fund with possible total loss.
+• Insolvency of the fund with possible total loss

-3. Lack of information on the value of the investment object
+• Lack of information on the intrinsic value of the investment property

-What claims can investors make in closed-end funds?
+What claims can investors in closed-end funds assert?

 In principle, closed-end fund investors can hold many parties liable.
-These include the economic initiators, founding partners, investment advisors and brokers, prospectus auditors, controllers of the use of funds and, in some cases, the financing banks.
-(Banking Law)
+These include the economic initiators, founding partners, investment advisors and intermediaries, prospectus auditors, controllers of the use of funds and, in some cases, the financing banks.
+(Banking law)

-In addition to the legal possibilities, economic considerations are also decisive.
+In addition to the legal possibilities, the economic considerations are also decisive.
 Only where funds are available does it make sense for investors to use further funds to assert claims.
-With regard to legal options, the question of the statute of limitations must be examined regularly.
+In the case of legal options, the question of the statute of limitations must be examined regularly.

 Investors must be fully informed about the risks.
-Liability may arise if the prospectus was not handed over in time before the closed-end fund contract was signed.
-The prospectus must also contain correct information in essential points.
-If this is not the case, the initiators, founding partners and investment intermediaries may be liable.
+Liability may arise if the prospectus was not handed over in good time before the closed-end fund contract was signed.
+It must also contain correct information on key points.
+If this is not the case, the initiators, founding partners and investment brokers may be liable.

-Investors are well aware that the initiators of a fund think first of their own earnings.
-In cases where banks supplement investors’ capital, payments are also due here.
-Finally, investment advisors and brokers are responsible for selling the products.
-For reasons of self-interest alone, some of them do not take investor-friendly advice very seriously.
+Investors are well aware that the initiators of a fund think first and foremost of their own earnings.
+In cases where banks supplement the investors’ capital, payments are also due here.
+Finally, the investment advisors and brokers are responsible for selling the products.
+Purely out of self-interest, some of them do not take investor-oriented advice very seriously.

-If you add up these costs, often only 70% of the investment remains for the actual investment goal.
-30% end up in the pockets of the initiators, employees, brokers and banks.
+If you add up these costs, often only 70% of the investment remains for the actual investment objective.
+30% ends up in the pockets of the initiators, employees, brokers and banks.
 It is then no wonder that the promised return cannot be achieved.

-Many funds are constructed in such a convoluted way that an investor cannot get a complete overview of which companies he is ultimately involved in.
+A number of funds are constructed in such a convoluted way that investors cannot get a complete overview of the companies in which they are ultimately involved.

 In addition, the investor usually bears the full risk, up to and including total loss.
-Significant losses occur not only in times of economic crisis.
-In addition to the realisation that investors are often obliged to make additional contributions, many cases of fraud have become known in recent years.
-Herfurtner Rechtsanwaltsgesellschaft mbH regularly informs you about warnings concerning investments.
+Significant losses are not only incurred in times of economic crisis.
+In addition to the realization that investors are often obliged to make additional contributions, many cases of fraud have become known in recent years.
+Herfurtner Rechtsanwaltsgesellschaft mbH regularly informs you about investment warnings.

 Funds: Losses?
 What affected investors can do

-In any case, investors should be aware of their legal options and have them examined by a lawyer in the interest of investor protection.
-In many cases there are claims for damages due to incorrect advice or, if applicable, an extraordinary right of termination.
-In the case of some funds, the initiators can also be prosecuted and held liable.
+Investors should always be aware of their legal options and have them checked by a lawyer in the interests of investor protection.
+In many cases, there are claims for damages due to incorrect advice or, if applicable, an extraordinary right of termination.
+In the case of some funds, the initiators can also be held liable.

-Another starting point is the commission payments.
-Banks have often not informed their clients about the kick-backs they received from the fund initiators.
+Another starting point lies in the commission payments.
+Banks have often not informed their customers about the kick-backs they received from the fund initiators.

 Closed-end media funds

-An important aspect for investors was that investments in a media fund could be claimed as a total loss in the very first year.
-Probably more than 60,000 investors then invested hundreds of millions of euros in closed-end film funds.
-Over the years, it became clear that there were relatively few film projects that could generate the desired return.
+One important aspect for investors was that investments in a media fund could be claimed as a total loss in the very first year.
+As a result, more than 60,000 investors have invested hundreds of millions of euros in closed-end film funds.
+Over the years, it has become clear that there were relatively few film projects that were able to generate the desired return.

 Media fund structure

-As a rule, investors participate as limited partners or through a trustee.
+As a rule, investors participate as limited partners or via a trustee.
 The trustee buys the rights to a film project that has not yet been produced.
-Subsequently, the film production is usually realised by a service provider.
+The film production is then usually implemented by a service provider.

 Closed-end media funds & risks

-In addition to the economic risks up to and including total loss, there are in particular possible back tax payments to be mentioned.
-The corresponding interest payments are then added to the untaxed amounts.
+In addition to the economic risks up to and including total loss, possible back tax payments should be mentioned in particular.
+In addition to the untaxed amounts, there are also the corresponding interest payments.

-Funds with debt assumption or defeasance structures are particularly affected, as here the licensee undertakes to conclude a debt assumption agreement with a bank, on the basis of which the bank has to pay the due licence fees and the final payment and waives any defences.
+Funds with debt assumption or defeasance structures are particularly affected, as the licensee undertakes to conclude a debt assumption agreement with a bank, on the basis of which the bank must pay the license fees due and the final payment and waives any defenses.

-However, this risk minimisation with regard to the tax to be paid is offset by the higher economic risk.
+However, this minimization of risk with regard to the tax to be paid is offset by the higher economic risk.
 In addition to the usual market risks, there are often production delays, delayed exploitation, currency risks and credit risks of the licensees.

-In particular, of course, the return depends on whether the film becomes a box office hit or simply flops.
+In particular, the return naturally depends on whether the film becomes a box office hit or simply flops.

 Oil funds